Top Rated Roof Coating Application & Restoration

 Most commercial roof coverings include one or two layers of fluid applied directly to your existing rooftop.
 The elastic nature of the resins helps fill cracks, seams, or blisters in your rooftop as it cures, creating a seamless, waterproof coat.

 Unlike traditional roof paint, roof coatings improve the look of your facility while guarding against water, hail, and wind damage.
-A contractor typically moves slowly during the installation, spreading a gallon of coating for every 100 square feet.
+A commercial roofing contractor typically moves slowly during the installation, spreading a gallon of coating for every 100 square feet.
 More advanced measures may result in thickening the layer with two or more gallons spread over the same area for enhanced protection.

 Types Of Roof Coatings

 Choosing the best roof cover for your facility depends on several factors, such as the type of building you own, the elements it will face, and much more.
-To prevent a reduction in effectiveness and endurance, you can consult with an experienced Denver roofing professional like those on our team at Maxx Roof LLC.
+To prevent a reduction in effectiveness and endurance, you can consult with an experienced roofing professional like those on our team at Maxx Roof LLC Denver.
 We’ll guide you through the process and help you choose between one of the three most common commercial roof coatings:

 Silicone Roof Coatings